The Ultimate Guide to Turkish Holidays: 9 Public Holidays and tips on celebrating

 For centuries prior Turkey was governed by the Ottoman Empire.
 While the Ottoman Empire lost all but the Turkish homeland after joining with the Axis powers in WW1, it eventually also lost the Turkish homeland as well.

-It wasn’t until 1935, however, that this was declared a national holiday.
-At first, this holiday was only celebrated in western Turkey.
+It wasn’t until 1935, however, that it was officially declared a national holiday.

 It is celebrated by military parades, massive Turkish flags hung everywhere and anywhere, and gatherings around Ataturk monuments.